Skip to content

 }

-• measurement For indicator data, we can hit a specific indicator set to a specific workspace, for example, the name of the indicator set on disk is disk, we can write the rule like this:
+• measurement Targets metric data, we can direct specific Measurements to specific workspaces.
+For example, if the name of the disk Measurement is disk, we can write the rule as follows:

 {